tlbdk/loadbalancer4java/README.md

 ```
 ## How to Use It

-Create a List or Array with your endpoints, then create a new LoadBalancer with the prefered configuration:
+Create a List or Array with your endpoints, then create a new LoadBalancer with the preferred configuration:
 ```java
 String[] urls = new String[] { "url1", "url2", "url3" };